Junecran/MA1805-FinalProject/README.md

 - Finally, I wish I had more time to develop the game's features.
 I intended the 'pop-ups' to appear more intrusive and randomised.
 I also wanted to experiment with the user interface style and create a more visually appealing maze and gameplay using modern UI menus, possibly combined with arcade game styles.

+**There are solution and trap locations Images in the 'SafetySearchGame/assets' if needed**

 # [Maze Maker Tool](MazeMakerCode/index.html) - Link to Extra Code